Duke Royalty Limited (DUKE) To Go Ex-Dividend on December 22nd

-Duke Royalty Limited (LON:DUKE – Get Rating) announced a dividend on Thursday, December 15th, Upcoming.Co.Uk reports.
-Stockholders of record on Thursday, December 22nd will be given a dividend of GBX 0.70 ($0.01) per share on Thursday, January 12th.
-This represents a dividend yield of 1.96%.
-The ex-dividend date is Thursday, December 22nd.
-The official announcement can be viewed at this link.
+Duke Royalty Limited (LON:DUKE – Get Rating) declared a dividend on Thursday, December 15th, Upcoming.Co.Uk reports.
+Shareholders of record on Thursday, December 22nd will be given a dividend of GBX 0.70 ($0.01) per share on Thursday, January 12th.
+This represents a yield of 1.96%.
+The ex-dividend date of this dividend is Thursday, December 22nd.
+The official announcement can be seen at this link.

 Analyst Upgrades and Downgrades

-Separately, Shore Capital reaffirmed a “buy” rating on shares of Duke Royalty in a research report on Tuesday, December 13th.
+Separately, Shore Capital reiterated a “buy” rating on shares of Duke Royalty in a research report on Tuesday, December 13th.

 Duke Royalty Company Profile